collective/collective.contentrules.mustread/README.rst

 Todos
 -----

+- Report View for objects - shows mustread records for an object or context including child-objects.

+  * A heading for each object, links to mustread report for this object
+  * Table listing with sortable columns:

+    username, deadline, read-at, status (read, read too late, not read)

+- Add cleanup options to report view

+  * Remove a single mustread entry
+  * Remove all mustread entries

+- Report view for users (link usernames in report for object)

+  Table listing all objects the user has read, not read, read too late.

 - limitation of types that offer must-read actions is done by marker interface (see archetypes.zcml) - there might be nicer ways

 - implement dexterity behaviour for ICanBeMarkedAsMustRead

-- View that shows mustread records for an object or context including child-objects.

-  Grouped in the following categories:

-  * read before deadline
-  * read after deadline
-  * not read at all

 - Idea: separate content-action for notifications so we can define multiple notifications with different delays and texts